Kvitekvist/FUS/README.md

 ![image](https://i.ibb.co/YkFSZJ1/enb3.jpg)

-Now here, you can choose from a list of different ENB profiles.
+Now here, you can choose from a list of different ENB/Reshade profiles.
 There are 3 difference performance indicators in their names.
 Low means low performance cost, Medium means medium performance cost and High means high performance cost.
-If any preset was marked as on, then turn them off, then toggle on the button of your choice.
+If any preset was marked as on, then turn them off, then turn on the selection of your choice.
 By default, The first option is checked.
 Uncheck this and then check any of the other options that you would like to test.

+The best option for low performance impact but high visual gainsincluding a sharp image is the VRVision reshade option.

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/enb%20selection.png?raw=true)

 ## How to start up FUS

-Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
-Once its launched there will be a dropdown box on the top right and a big run button next to it.
-Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
+Head over to the installation folder and locate an executable named "ModOrganizer.exe" and launch it.
+Once its launched there will be a dropdown box on the top right and a big "Run" button next to it.
+Ensure it is set to "SKSE" by selecting it in the dropdown box and then hitting the "Run" button.

 ![image](https://i.ibb.co/BT63QKP/Run-SKSE.png)

 ## Updating

-If this Modlist receives an update please check the Changelog before doing anything.
+If this Modlist receives an update please check the changelog before doing anything.
 Always backup your saves or start a new game after updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**